davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 In [@fig:depth], we show the full pressure--temperature error space for each sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.

+The broad distribution of errors, even within a single sample, reflects the barometer's sensitivity to both small variations in Ca concentrations as well as temperature.
+The bulk of the spread in the data reflects the poor calibration of the barometer itself.
+Heavy tails toward lower pressures (especially for the low-temperature samples) likely reflect a basic

 To map pressures to depths, we assume a constant geobaric gradient of 30 km/GPa.